-The undersigned Bank of Colorado, as a beneficiary of a deed of trust which constitutes a lien upon the declarant's property, recorded at Reception No. 472606, in the San Miguel County Clerk and Recorder's real property records, hereby consents to the subdivision of the real property as depicted on this Plat and to the dedication of land as streets, alleys, roads and other public areas, as designated on this Plat, and hereby releases said dedicated lands from the lien created by said instrument.
+The undersigned Bank of Colorado, as a beneficiary of a deed of trust which constitutes a lien upon the declarant's property, recorded at Reception No. 472606, in the San Miguel County Clerk and Recorder's real property records, hereby consents to the subdivision of the real property as depicted on this Plat and to the dedication of land as streets, allevs, roads and other public areas, as designated on this Plat, and hereby releases said dedicated lands from the lien created by said instrument.

-Name: ,
+Name:

 Date:

 Address:

 Signature:

 Title:

 ACKNOWLEDGMENT

-State of)) ss
+State of)

-County of)
+County of) ss)

-e was acknowledged before me th , 20 A.D. by as is
+day of was acknowledged before me this , 20 A.D. by as

 of f

-Witness my hand and s My commission expires seal. •
+Witness my hand and seal.
+My commission expires .